chandanhpcic/docs/source/manual/how-tos/wireguard-client.rst

 Step 6 - Create firewall rules
 ------------------------------

-This will involve two steps - first creating a firewall rule on the WAN interface to allow clients to connect to the OPNsense WireGuard server, and then creating a firewall rule to allow access by the clients to whatever IPs they are intended to have access to.
+This will involve two steps - first creating a firewall rule on the WAN interface to allow clients to connect to the Reticen8 WireGuard server, and then creating a firewall rule to allow access by the clients to whatever IPs they are intended to have access to.

 - Go to :menuselection:`Firewall --> Rules --> WAN`
 - Click **Add** to add a new rule